DeivaProjects/docs/docs/getting-started.md

 ## Octopus Cloud

 **Octopus Cloud** is the hosted version of Octopus Deploy.
 We designed Octopus Cloud and on-premises Octopus to provide the same functionality.
-There are some minor [differences](need a content and link), and of course with Hosted Octopus, we're taking care of XXXX
+There are some minor [differences](need a content and link), and of course with Hosted Octopus, we're taking care of the service so you can focus on your deployments.

 You can sign up for Hosted Octopus at [www.octopus.com/accounts/register](www.octopus.com/accounts/register).